xzao/qotd/README.md

 ```

 This approach ensures that:

-- The same quote appears for all users on a given day
+- The same quote appears for all users on a given day.
-- Quotes cycle through the collection in a predictable order
+- Quotes cycle in a predictable order.
-- No server-side processing or database is required
+- No server-side processing or database is required.

 ## Data